stephhazlitt/ruhu-ebird-observations/R/ruhu-ebird-observations.md

 <img src="ruhu-ebird-observations_files/figure-markdown_github/bc-plot-1.png" style="display: block; margin: auto;" />

-This plot confirms the original analysis with the first 2018 Rufus Hummingbird observations later than most years since 2002.
+This plot confirms the original analysis with the first 2018 Rufous Hummingbird observations later than most years since 2002.
 However, the rate of increase in observation frequency seems to be similar.

 Let's look at all the Pacific Coast data now?